 This methodology requires that rates negotiated with new providers may not exceed the Department's current median rate for the same service, or the statewide current median rate, whichever is lower.
-This methodology is defined in California Welfare and Institutions Code §4691.9 the Department may negotiate a rate that exceeds the median rate if necessary in order to pay employees no less than the statewide minimum wage or to provide a minimum of 24 hours or three days of paid sick leave annually.
+This methodology is defined in California Welfare and Institutions Code §4691.6 the Department may negotiate a rate that exceeds the median rate if necessary in order to pay employees no less than the statewide minimum wage.
+The Department will provide a minimum of 40 hours or five days of paid sick leave annually as defined in Section 245.5 of the California Labor Code.
 The rationale for negotiated rates will be reviewed by a Nurse Evaluator and Analyst from DHCS during the annual QARs.